AIA G702 Application for Payment Guide

 No spreadsheets, no broken Excel formulas — enter your project details and export your PDF.

-Enter contract values and line items (or import them).
+Enter contract values and line items.
 The structure matches what reviewers commonly expect.

 2. Update Progress